liquidg3/altair/core/README.md

 Keep your code cohesive, couple it as intelligently as possible, and you will find that with very little effort, you can accomplish incredible things.

+Altair, at its heart, is a simple "Cartridge Loader."
+There is a core/lib/cartridges/README.md available for more information about cartridges.

+If you are looking to add a new fancy piece of functionality to Altair, chances are you want to create a Module.
+Module's are loaded after the system is bootstrapped, database connections are made, and caches are primed.